The 30 Day Shred: Before, after and in the future

 The Cold, Hard Truth

 - A lot of the text on the DVD box and in the marketing material pushes this DVD way to lose weight fast (“lose up to 20lbs in 30 days” etc).
 For me, it’s more about fitness and muscle definition than dramatic weight loss.
-You’re building muscle and burning fat – but muscle weighs more than fat.
+You’re building muscle and burning fat – but muscle is denser.
 I don’t think the biggest results you’ll see will be in your weight, unless you’re also on a controlled diet.
 When I did the Shred above, I was also following the Weight Watchers diet plan, so please bear this in mind when you see my results.
 If you’re not eating well as you exercise, your results might not be as dramatic as the blurb on the box suggests.

 - When I started the Shred, I was basically starting from zero.
 My fitness level was very low and when I did the first day’s workout, I honestly didn’t think I’d make it through the first week, let alone the 30 days.
 But it DOES get easier and you have to have faith in yourself.
 Conversely, if you’re incredibly fit already, you probably won’t find level 1 particularly taxing.
 I feel like this DVD is designed to get unfit people motivated, not to get very fit people even fitter.
 Jillian has other DVDs (Ripped in 30, for example) that may be better for those with a higher fitness level.